Mary L. Moreland

 Mary L. Moreland (December 23, 1859 – March 17, 1918) was an American Congregational minister as well as a teacher and a writer.
 Among her publications can be counted Which, Right or Wrong?
 (1883) and The School on the Hill, Or, The New England Assembly (1885).
 Moreland received her education in academies of Massachusetts and New Hampshire, followed later by a Chautauqua normal course.
 After coming west, she took several short courses at the Moody Bible Institute in Chicago, and received a degree at the Illinois Wesleyan University in Bloomington, Illinois.
-Prior to her ordination, Moreland had been a teacher, lecturer for the Woman's Christian Temperance Union (W.C.T.U.), and an evangelist.
+Prior to her ordination, Moreland had been a teacher, lecturer for the Woman's Christian Temperance Union (WCTU), and an evangelist.
 It was while she was engaged as an evangelist in Illinois that the members of First Congregational Church of Wyanet, Illinois invited her to become their pastor.
 She was ordained at Wyanet, July 19, 1889, and held the pastorate there for seven years.
 This was followed by pastorates at McLean, Normal, Chebanse, Mazon, and Belvidere.
 Moreland favored woman suffrage and as a minister, she lectured for the cause.
 She was the author of numerous books and pamphlets.

 Early life and education

 Mary Leona Moreland was born in Westfield, Massachusetts, December 23, 1859.
 Her parents were James William and Harriet Atwood (Smith) Moreland.
 On her father's side, she was of Scotch ancestry.

 She started school at the age of six years.
 The family removed to New Ipswich, New Hampshire, where they lived six years.
 She was converted at the age of fourteen and joined the Baptist Church.
 While there, at the age of fourteen, she entered Appleton Academy and graduated with the high record of scholarship.
 Soon after her graduation, the family removed to Fitchburg, Massachusetts.
 There she became a member of the First Baptist Church.

 About that time, she began her temperance work.
-She was among the first of Massachusetts young women to take the white ribbon in the W.C.T.U., and, although a girl of sixteen, she was upon the platform a successful lecturer.
+She was among the first of Massachusetts young women to take the white ribbon in the WCTU, and, although a girl of sixteen, she was upon the platform a successful lecturer.

 She continued her education at Illinois Wesleyan University (Ph.B., 1903; M.A.); Creal Springs College; oratory at the School of Oratory, Chicago; the Chicago Theological Seminary; and Moody Bible Institute, Chicago.